Nantenainah/job_finder/README.md

     -   JSON: Deleted applicant object.
     -   HTTP Status: 404 Not Found (if applicant with the provided ID does not exist).

-# Recruiter API Routes Documentation
+# Recruiter API Routes Documentation {#recruiter-api-routes-documentation}

 This documentation provides information about the API routes for managing recruiters and their associated job listings.